Protecting and restoring grizzly bears and their habitat in southern British Columbia

 Fewer than 100 grizzly bears remain in four semi-isolated populations in a sprawling area between Lillooet/Pemberton south to the Washington border and beyond.
 Another 200 live in the South Chilcotin ranges to the north.
 The BC government classifies all five grizzly populations as threatened.

 The Coast to Cascades Grizzly Bear Initiative is led by Joe Scott, our International Conservation Director.

 Partners include Conservation Northwest, the St’at’imc Chiefs Council, Canadian Parks and Wilderness Society (BC Chapter), Sierra Club BC, BC Nature, Pemberton Wildlife Association, BC Spaces for Nature, AWARE, Whistler Naturalists, Lillooet Naturalist Society.

 The Okanogan Nation Alliance, Squamish Nation and many local governments and municipalities in British Columbia have also passed resolutions supporting grizzly bear recovery.
-Scroll down for PDFs of these resolutions or check out the Initiative homepage here.
+Scroll down for PDFs of these resolutions.

 The grizzly bears of southwest BC and northwest Washington are victims of habitat fragmentation, increasing human conflict and illegal hunting, small numbers and genetic isolation.
 Losing these grizzlies would represent serious further erosion of grizzly bear range in western North America.

 We can only restore at-risk grizzly bears to self-sustaining numbers by working cooperatively to address the root causes of regional grizzly bear declines.
 To that end we are partnering with communities, First Nations, industry and civic groups to prevent human-related grizzly bear deaths and to link critical grizzly habitats and populations.

 Why Coast to Cascades?